Please click on each of the titles

 & Agricultural Depot

-Originally intended to include aggregation, packing, refrigeration and cold chain storage in town for various farmer enterprises, we've settled to make a start of it with value-added production facilities to be included at our Homestead Learning Community farm and let it grow organically, as community need arises.
+Originally intended to include aggregation, packing, refrigeration and cold chain storage in town for various farmer enterprises, we've settled to make a start of it with a commercial kitchen that will be part of our Homestead Learning Community farm regardless (have to feed the students!) and let it grow organically, as community need arises.

 These are some of the "back of the house" operations we foresee, with particular emphasis on partitioned space for various needs to be met by one expanding facility.

 Some of the "front of the house" (retail and tourism-friendly) facilities could include: